juanproldan/SKU_Predictor_v2.0/010_SKU_Predictor_v2.0_PRD.md

     * **SKU Prediction inference time** should be fast (milliseconds) once the model is loaded, as it involves a single inference pass through the trained machine learning model.
     * **Maestro lookup time** will be very fast as it's an in-memory structure.
     * The **Offline Data Processing and Model Training Script's runtime** will depend heavily on the size of `Consolidado.json` and the complexity/size of the chosen machine learning model.
 Training can be a time-consuming process but does **not** impact the live application's prediction speed.
+    * The **Get_New_Data_From_Json.py** script's runtime will depend on the size of the JSON files being compared.
+For large files, this process may take several minutes.
+    * The **Process_New_Data.py** script's runtime will depend on the number of records in the New_Data.db file and the complexity of the prediction models.
+This process may take several minutes for large datasets.
     * Memory usage for the main application will include the Maestro and Equivalencias data, plus the memory required to load the **Prediction Model**.
 Model size can vary, but should be manageable for a desktop environment.
 * **5.2 Usability:** Interface must be simple and intuitive for non-technical users on Windows.
 * **5.3 Reliability:** Handle file access errors (`.xlsx`, `.db`, model files), JSON parsing errors (in script), data validation.
 Ensure Maestro updates are saved persistently.
 Handle potential prediction model errors gracefully (e.g., suggest "not found" if confidence is too low or an error occurs).